Marianne is a British writer and researcher who has always been fascinated by names and where they come from.

 A medieval French name meaning white or fair.
 This name was in the top 100 baby girl names from 1880 to 1919.

-A version of Esther meaning star which was the 203rd most popular baby girl name in 1893.
+A version of Esther, meaning star, was the 203rd most popular baby girl name in 1893.
 This name seems like one that could come back into fashion.

 Somehow this plant name has fallen out of fashion.